ibm-cloud-docs/security-compliance/getting-started.md

 {: #gs-access}
 {: step}

-If you are working in a larger organization, you might need to start by assigning access to those on your team who will be managing compliance.
+After you have an instance of the service, the next step is to assign access to those on your team who manage compliance.

 1. [Create an access group](/docs/account?topic=account-groups&interface=ui#create_ag) and add your compliance focals.
 2. In the Console, go to **Manage > Access (IAM) > Access groups** and click select the group that you want to assign access to.
 A new page opens with the details of the group.